ClusterWS/ClusterWS-Client-Swift/README.md

 [![Platform](https://github.com/davigr/ClusterWS-Client-Swift/blob/master/Resources/platform.svg)](http://cocoadocs.org/docsets/ClusterWS-Client-Swift/)
 [![swiftyness](https://github.com/davigr/ClusterWS-Client-Swift/blob/master/Resources/swift.svg)](https://swift.org/)

-ClusterWS - is a minimal **Swift http & real-time** framework which allows to scale WebSocket ([uWS](https://github.com/uNetworking/uWebSockets) - one of the fastest WebSocket libraries) between node js clusters and utilize all available CPU.
+ClusterWS - is a minimal **iOS http & real-time** framework which allows to scale WebSocket ([SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket)) - one of the most lightweight WebSocket libraries) between node js clusters and utilize all available CPU.

 This is official ios (client) library for [ClusterWS](https://github.com/goriunov/ClusterWS), which is written in Swift 4.
-All development code can be found in `Sources/` folder.
-ClusterWS-Client-Swift is based on [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket).
+All development code can be found in `Source/` folder.

 **Current minified version is 1.4MB in ipa file.**